jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.4 GammaCorrection

-Performs a sigmoidal contrast stretch on input images..
+Performs a sigmoidal contrast stretch on input images.

 *Parameters*: